Javascript is required

 Brief History

-• I-Shou University, originally founded as Kaohsiung Polytechnic Institute, initially focused on science and engineering disciplines, complemented by management studies.
-Its mission was to cultivate young engineers and management professionals in southern Taiwan.
-In the fall of 1997, it was renamed "I-Shou University" with approval from the Ministry of Education.
-Over time, the University expanded to include 10 colleges: Intelligent Science and Technology, Engineering, Management, Communication and Design, International, Tourism and Hospitality, Language Arts, Medicine, Medical Science and Technology, and Indigenous Studies.
+• I-Shou University was originally founded as Kaohsiung Polytechnic Institute, with an initial focus on science and engineering disciplines complemented by management studies.
+The University was established with the mission of cultivating young engineering and management professionals in southern Taiwan.
+In the fall of 1997, it was officially renamed “I-Shou University” with approval from the Ministry of Education.
+With continuous institutional development, the University has expanded to include the College of Intelligent Science and Technology, College of Engineering, College of Management, College of Communication and Design, College of International Studies, College of Tourism and Hospitality, College of Medicine, and College of Medical Science and Technology.

 • The College of Engineering comprises four departments: Mechanical and Automation Engineering, Civil Engineering, Chemical Engineering, and Materials Science and Engineering.
-It also offers doctoral and master’s programs in Materials Science and Engineering and Chemical Engineering, alongside a Master’s Program in Engineering Technology with divisions in Intelligent Machinery and Civil Engineering.
+It also offers doctoral and master’s programs in both Materials Science and Engineering and Chemical Engineering.
+In addition, the College administers the Graduate Program for Engineering Technology, which is further divided into the Intelligent Mechanical Engineering Division and the Civil Engineering Division.

-• Dr. Sheng-Li Fu, the University President, served as the inaugural dean of the College of Engineering.
-In 1998, Dr. Han-Ching Lai, a professor of Applied Mathematics, became the second dean.
-Following his retirement, Dr. Hao Ku, a biotechnology expert, assumed the role in 2001, focusing on biotechnology-related programs.
-In 2002, Dr. Yuan-Chuan Lee, an engineering management specialist, succeeded him as the fourth dean due to Dr. Ku’s involvement in establishing the College of Medicine.
+• Dr. Sheng-Li Fu, President of the University, served concurrently as the founding dean of the College of Engineering.
+In the fall of 1998, Dr. Han-Ching Lai, Professor of Applied Mathematics, was appointed as the second dean.
+Following Dr. Lai’s retirement, Dr. Hao Ku, a specialist in biotechnology, assumed the deanship in the 2001 academic year and initiated the development of biotechnology-related disciplines.
+In the 2002 academic year, due to Dr. Ku’s involvement in establishing the College of Medicine, Dr. Yuan-Chuan Lee, an expert in engineering management and practice, was appointed as the fourth dean.